sharedgithub/myTestRepo/src/readmes/Chapter-1.md

 * A static method cant access not static (instance) members(varible and methods) as there no instance

-* A non static method cant access static method
+* A non static method can access static method

 *